River Lights of Wonder 2018 Recap

 The vision was to offer families a drive-through and walk-through experience to see festive Christmas lights reflecting off of the St. Joseph River.
 It was to be free of charge.

 We shared the vision to our church members and gave donors the opportunity to give.
 Even children gave toward the vision!
-The goal was to raise $30,000.
-We raised $27,000 and spent $29,000 within a 3 month period.

 Our electrical power source for 2018 came from our newly purchased Hope United House.